Built around commercial property risk, not commodity roofing.

 The operating principles behind the work.

-Diagnostic work is treated as professional-services work, not as a free sales activity.
-The purpose is to help ownership make defensible capital decisions with clearer visibility into risk, urgency, and recommended next steps.
+Diagnostic work is treated as professional work, not as a free sales tactic.
+The purpose is to help ownership make defensible capital decisions with clearer visibility into risk, urgency, timing, and recommended next steps.

 1.